 The Shaping of Shark Bay

 Shark Bay is one of the most dynamic landscapes in Australia.
 Its peninsulas, prongs, islands, sea cliffs, bays, claypans, dunes and beaches are the result of winds, waves, sea level changes and even earthquakes.
-The region’s exceptional scenery contributed to its World Heritage listing.
 Shark Bay’s seascape is no less complex, with seagrass meadows creating channels, banks and areas of super-saline seawater.
-This ongoing and interlinked geological process is also of World Heritage significance.
+This ongoing and interlinked geological process is of World Heritage significance.

 Landscape: shaped by ice ages and floods

 The shaping of Shark Bay began in the last two million years (the Quaternary period).
 This period has been characterised by cold (glacial) phases and two warm (interglacial) phases.
-The glacial phases are commonly referred to as ‘ice ages’.
-It was during the most recent ‘ice age’ that much of Shark Bay’s surface geology was formed.
-Learn more about Shark Bay’s rocks here.
+It was during the most recent glacial phase, or ‘ice age’, that much of Shark Bay’s surface geology was formed.

 - Dirk Hartog, Bernier and Dorre Islands became isolated from the mainland.